Moduli space of genus one curves on cubic threefold: Free components

-This implies that there is at most one non-free curve.
-If there is such a non-free curve, then $Z$ cannot be connected.
-Hence there is no non-free component.
-Moreover, all but one of the free rational components must go through $e_i$ general points.
+This implies that $e' \leqslant 1$ and there is at most one non-free line.
+If there is such a non-free line $L$, then each free rational curve goes through the maximum number of general points.
+Hence there are finitely many choices for each $Z_i$ and they are disjoint from each other.
+Since there is a $1$-dimensional family of non-free lines and it is a codimension one condition for each member of this family to intersect the $Z_i$'s, there exist finitely many choices for $L$ upon meeting one of the $Z_i$'s.
+However, this implies that the image of $Z$ is not connected because there are at least two free components.
+Hence there is no non-free component and all but one of the free rational components must go through $e_i$ general points.
 The remaining component, say $Z_0$, must contain $e_0-1$ general points, and hence deforms in a $2$-dimensional family.

-Suppose $Z$ contains at least two other components $Z_1$ and $Z_2$.
-Then intersecting $Z_1$ and $Z_2$ imposes two dimensional constraints on the deformation of $Z_0$.
+Suppose $Z$ contains at least two other components $Z_1$ and $Z_2$ beside $Z_0$.
+Then intersecting $Z_1$ and $Z_2$ imposes a two dimensional constraint on the deformation of $Z_0$.
 Since the points we chose are general, the image of $Z$ has genus zero.
-But by assumption the image of $Z$ has genus one, a contradiction.
+This is a contradiction to the assumption that $f$ is a stable map of nodal rational type.
 Therefore $Z$ has exactly two components.
-If the image of $Z_0$ is a nodal rational curve with a single node, then $Z_0$ deforms in a $1$-dimensional family and intersects $Z_1$ at a single point.
-If the image of $Z_0$ is a smooth rational curve, then $Z_0$ intersects $Z_1$ at two distinct points, in which case $\bar{f}$ is a banana curve. }
+If $f|_{Z_0}$ is a stable map of nodal rational type, then $Z_0$ must goes through at least two general points, and hence it deforms in a $1$-dimensional family by Proposition \ref{free genus one nodal stable map} and Lemma \ref{dimension of nodal rational curve}.
+Thus it intersects $Z_1$ at a single point.
+If the images of $Z_0$ and $Z_1$ are smooth rational curves, then by Lemma \ref{tangent intersection has high codimension}, $Z_0$ does not intersect $Z_1$ tangentially.
+Hence they intersect in at least two distinct points, in which case $f$ factors through a banana curve.
+Finally, a similar argument in the proof of Proposition \ref{Prop:MBB} shows that $f$ is birational onto its image. }

 To further deform the resulting nodal curve, we apply a similar construction as in \cite[Section 5]{LT19a} and \cite{Tes05}.